-One full time job having proven itself ever-so-slightly less demanding than several part-time jobs, while juggling the responsibilities of keeping the needle on the tenure groove Hedges now has time for a few extramural masochistic pursuits including learning one of the oldest continually used written languages in the world, painting the oak kitchen cabinets white and gardening, or not, but probably not.
+While juggling the responsibilities of making art, music and keeping the needle on the tenure groove Hedges now has time for a few extramural masochistic pursuits including learning one of the oldest continually used written languages in the world, painting the oak kitchen cabinets white and gardening, or not, but probably not.

 To be continued…